offspot/imager-service/README.md

 ## Downloader

-`downloader`: A container downloading images from the warehouse so it can be written by a `writer` worker (shares same credentials with writer – must be on same computer).
+`downloader`: A container downloading images from the warehouse so it can be written by a `writer` worker (shares credentials with writer – must be on same computer).

 ## Writer